telerik/maui-docs/controls/treeview/commands.md

 ---
 title: Commands
 page_title: .NET MAUI TreeView Documentation - Commands
-description: Check our &quot;Commands&quot; documentation article for Telerik TreeView for .NET MAUI control.
+description: The .NET MAUI TreeView provides various commands that allow you to initiate expand or collapse actions, check and uncheck actions, and to scroll to a specific item.
 position: 8
 slug: treeview-commands
 ---

 # Commands

-This article explains all commands that Treeview for .NET MAUI provides.
+The .NET MAUI TreeView provides various commands that allow you to initiate expand or collapse actions, check and uncheck actions, and to scroll to a specific item.

-## Commands for expanding and collapsing items
+## Expanding and Collapsing Items

 TreeView exposes the following commands for expanding and collapsing all items: